MelinaAH/UX_UI/README.md

 ### Design Concept
 Two main features of our concept:
-1. Cultural Theme based content
+- 1. Cultural Theme based content
-2. Filtering out unwanted content using AI image detection to block undesirable content
+- 2. Filtering out unwanted content using AI image detection to block undesirable content

 ### Design Process
-- 1. Cultural Personas and Moodboard:
-Based on our research, we developed cultural personas to represent the distinct user groups from Pakistan and Finland.
+- **1. Cultural Personas and Moodboard:** Based on our research, we developed cultural personas to represent the distinct user groups from Pakistan and Finland.
 These personas guided our design decisions and were complemented by a moodboard that captured the visual and emotional tone of the project.

-- 2. Design Guidelines:
-We established design guidelines that would help us address the cultural nuances identified during our research.
+- **2. Design Guidelines:** We established design guidelines that would help us address the cultural nuances identified during our research.
 These guidelines ensured that our design remained culturally sensitive and user-centered.

-- 3. Concept Design and Low-Fidelity Prototype:
-Leveraging the insights gathered, we re-designed Instagram to better address cultural differences and enhance the user experience.
+- **3. Concept Design and Low-Fidelity Prototype:** Leveraging the insights gathered, we re-designed Instagram to better address cultural differences and enhance the user experience.
 We developed low-fidelity prototypes to demonstrate the following key features:

-- Thematic Reels Categorization:
+- **Thematic Reels Categorization:**
 Reels are categorized into themes such as "Pakistan Culture," "Fashion," "Animals," and "Art."
 This allows users to explore content relevant to specific cultural themes.

-- Cultural Awareness Promotion:
+- **Cultural Awareness Promotion:**
 A feature promoting cultural awareness, where clicking on the "Pakistan Culture" theme opens Reels related to Pakistani culture.
 Users have the option to "Learn more about Pakistan culture," providing them with detailed information.

-- Content Restrictions:
+- **Content Restrictions:**
 Users can define restricted words, preventing others from tagging or mentioning them in content containing those specific terms, ensuring that cultural sensitivities are respected.

 ### Videos